Gender

 Cork floor

-Given all the positive qualities of sexualcoating of cork, you can come to the conclusion that such floors are the ideal option that many owners of houses and apartments try to find.
-But with all these wonderful qualities cork floors have their own shortcomings, among them it can be noted:
+Considering all the positive qualities of sexualcork flooring, one can come to the conclusion that such floors are the ideal option that many home and apartment owners are trying to find.
+But with all these wonderful qualities, cork floors also have their drawbacks, among them we can note:

 • High cost.
 Veneer made from whole cork sheets is too expensive, and not everyone will be able to afford such luxury.